 The lDDT score (Local Distance Difference Test on All Atoms) evaluates the quality of the local atomic environment of a model. lDDT rewards the fraction of correctly predicted inter-atomic distances in a model at different threshold levels. lDDT does not depend on a global superposition of the prediction and target structure.

-Specifically, interaction distances (cutoff 15 Å) in the protein structure are compared with distances between corresponding atoms in the predictions.
+Specifically, interaction distances (cutoff 15 Å) between atoms in the reference protein structure are compared with distances between corresponding atoms in the predictions.
 If the difference between the two distances is within a defined threshold, the interaction is considered to be preserved in the prediction.
 The final lDDT-all score is computed by averaging the fraction of correctly modeled interactions for the following four distance difference thresholds: 0.5, 1, 2, and 4 Å (the same thresholds as GDT_HA).
+A filter based on the Engh and Huber bond lengths and angles removes stereochemical violations and steric clashes.
 CAMEO additionally offers a Cα - based lDDT score.[ref.: CASP9 TBM Assessment]

 MM-align (MultiMer-align) is an algorithm for structurally aligning multiple-chain protein-protein complexes.
 The algorithm is built on a heuristic iteration of a modified Needleman-Wunsch dynamic programming (DP) algorithm, with the alignment score specified by the inter-complex residue distances.
 The assignment of matching multiple chains in each complex rely on our chain mapping alogrithm.
 [DOI:10.1093/nar/gkp318 ].
 Values range between 0 (bad) and 100 (good).